 RATINGS...
-The Bonds have been rated "Aa1" by Moody's Investors Service, Inc. ("Moody's), "AAA" by S&P Global Ratings, a division of S&P Global Inc., ("S&P") and "AAA" by Fitch Ratings ("Fitch").
-The City's presently Outstanding System revenue supported debt has underlying ratings of "Aa1" by Moody's, "AAA" by S&P and "AAA" by Fitch.

-An explanation of the significance of such ratings may only be obtained from the rating agency furnishing the same.
-The City furnished to such rating agencies the information contained in this Official Statement and certain publicly available materials and information about the City.
-Generally, rating agencies base their ratings on such materials and information, as well as investigations, studies, and assumptions of the rating agencies.
-Such ratings may be changed at any time, and no assurance can be given that they will not be revised downward or withdrawn entirely by either or both of such rating agencies if, in the judgment of either or both, circumstances so warrant.
-Such circumstances may include, without limitation, changes in or unavailability of information relating to the City.
-Any such downward revision or withdrawal of either of such ratings may have an adverse effect on the market price of the Bonds.
+The Bonds have been rated "Aa1" by Moody's Investors Service, Inc. ("Moody's), "AAA" by S&P Global Ratings, a division of S&P Global ("S&P"), and "AAA" by Fitch Ratings ("Fitch").
+The unenhanced outstanding water and wastewater revenue debt of the City is rated "Aa1" by Moody's, "AAA" by S&P and "AAA" by Fitch.
+The ratings reflect only the respective views of such organizations and the City makes no representation as to the appropriateness of the ratings.
+There is no assurance that such ratings will continue for any given period of time or that they will not be revised downward or withdrawn entirely by any or all of such rating companies, if in the judgment of any or all companies, circumstances so warrant.
+Any such downward revision or withdrawal of such ratings, or either of them, may have an adverse effect on the market price of the Bonds.